 Today in the United States there is a military and government bureaucracy that has incredible power and unimaginable scale.
 But - the bureaucracy is not looking for ways to do something.
 She is looking for reasons not to do this.

 This means that we have spies who cannot and do not know how to spy, soldiers who cannot and cannot fight, and at the same time there are serious punishments for those who want to do something on their own initiative in the interests of the United States.

-The military and government bureaucracy is engaged in saber-rattling, i.e. buys high-tech and incredibly expensive tanks, missiles, airplanes and states that this is enough.
-In this case, the soldiers are not able to maintain this technique; corrupt suppliers are unable to make convenient, practical and efficient equipment / weapons / equipment; and the officers and officers are made up of people who are not allowed to proceed with the operation or complete it.
+The military and government bureaucracy is committed to rattling weapons - i.e. buys high-tech and incredibly expensive Tanksmissiles, planes and states that this is enough.
+However, soldiers are not able to service this equipment; corrupt suppliers are not able to make convenient, practical and efficient equipment / weapons / equipment; and the ranks and officers consist of people who are not allowed to either begin the operation or complete it.